webitel/docs-en/source/tgml.rst

 Examples
 ++++++++

 ITU-T Recommendation Q.35 "Technical Characteristics of Tones for Telephone Service" defines many of these tones.
 They are provided here for your convenience, and because they make great examples.
-Additionally, RFC 2833 references ITU-T E.182 "Application of tones and recorded announcements in telephone services" for when to use certain tones in RTP.
+Additionally, RFC 2833 references ITU-T E.182 "`Application of tones and recorded announcements in telephone services <http://www.itu.int/dms_pub/itu-t/opb/sp/T-SP-E.180-2010-PDF-E.pdf>`_" for when to use certain tones in RTP.
 You may want to look at ITU-T Recommendation E.180 for different countries, what tones are used, etc.

 UK Ring Tone [400+450 Hz on for 400ms off for 200ms then 400+450 Hz on for 400ms off for 2000ms]